Dryer Vent Cleaning Should Be Top On Your List

 - A vacuum that is blowing out will be attached to the vent.

-- From the outside a set-up such as this one in the picture will be used.
+- From the outside a set-up to capture lint will be used.
 The rods are quite flexible and will navigate several 90 degree turns.
 The drill action gives the rotation and spin to really scrub.

 - The technician will move the drill/rod/brush in and out repeatedly while the vacuum is blowing from the inside.
 All in all this has proven to be an extremely effective method for dryer duct cleaning, also known as dryer exhaust cleaning.